Terms & Conditions

 6.3.
 Termination

-The Parties carry the right to terminate the Agreement with twelve (12) months’ notice as per the last Day in the given month for any reason.
-The termination notice will come into effect as of the date in which an official signed request has been submitted to the allocated channels and validity shall not be tied to any response from the opposite party.
+6.3.1.
+In the case of monthly subscriptions, the Parties carry the right to terminate the Agreement with twelve (12) months’ notice as per the last day in the given month for any reason.
+The termination notice will come into effect as of the date on which an official signed request has been submitted to admin@ifs.aero and validity shall not be tied to any response from the opposite Party.
+The Customer may be granted full access to the Services following the termination effective date for the duration of the termination period.

 7. Ownership, Rights, Restriction of Use and Infringement